veen2718/SpotifyStats/README.md

 Now in scopes, click 'ADD OR REMOVE SCOPES'.
 Under Manually add scopes, paste this entire url: "https://www.googleapis.com/auth/drive.file", make sure to keep the https://, and click 'ADD TO TABLE' and then 'UPDATE'.
 Click Save and Continue.

 Now in Test users, click Add Users.
 Enter the gmail address you want your data to be backed up to, and click enter.
-Click Save and Continue.
+(This gmail account can be the same one that you are using to make this app) Click Save and Continue.

 Now, in the sidebar, click Credentials.
 Now click 'CREATE CREDENTIALS' and click 'OAuth client ID'.
 For application type, select Desktop App.
 For Name, put whatever.
 Click CREATE.
 There will be a popup, saying OAuth client created.
 Click download json, and make sure that you have renamed it as 'googleapi.json' and that you have saved it in the Unwrapped folder.

+Now that you have the credentials, you can run main.py, It will say 'Please visit this URL to authorize this application' or just open a link directly in your browser.When the link is opened it will say something along the lines of 'This app hasn't been verified by google'.
+This is normal, and you know the app is completely safe as you have just set up up in the google cloud console.
+Just continue, and then sign into a gmail account that you made a 'Test User', in a previous step.
+If you get a 'something went wrong', copy the link given into an incognito tab and try again.
+From there you should be able to give this app permission to edit its own files inside your google drive.

 ### Setting up the python script